github/docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

 shortTitle: Caching credentials
 ---

-{% tip %}
+> [!TIP]

-**Tip:** If you clone {% data variables.product.product_name %} repositories using SSH, then you  can authenticate using an SSH key instead of using other credentials.
+> If you clone {% data variables.product.product_name %} repositories using SSH, then you  can authenticate using an SSH key instead of using other credentials.
 For information about setting up an SSH connection, see "[AUTOTITLE](/authentication/connecting-to-github-with-ssh)."

-{% endtip %}

 ## {% data variables.product.prodname_cli %}